 Start leveraging Insights in Google Analytics today to draw data-backed inferences and optimize your marketing efforts through strategic changes.

-We usually walk out so inspired by the coolest innovations showcased at exhibitions, that the single idea buzzing in our mind is to build partnerships with the most promising creators, in no time.
+We usually walk out so inspired by the boldest innovations at trade shows, that the only idea buzzing in our mind is to build partnerships with the most promising creators—in no time.

 But then we watch that “no time” swiftly grow into days, then weeks—all because of the infuriating manual routine it takes to scrape participants’ contacts from exhibitors’ lists.

-And it would have long been the case should this handy automation from Phantom Buster hadn’t found its way to my inbox.
+And it would have still been the case should this handy automation from Phantom Buster hadn’t found its way to my inbox.

 This time they developed a new set of automations to scrape the email addresses, phone numbers, and other contact data of all the companies listed in the trade show’s directories.